scala/scala-collection-compat/README.md

 Note that there are multiple ways to cross-build projects, see https://github.com/scala/collection-strawman/wiki/FAQ#how-do-i-cross-build-my-project-against-scala-212-and-scala-213.

-**Note**: Please do not release any artifacts against version 1.0.0.
-Due to [#195](https://github.com/scala/scala-collection-compat/issues/195) we are planning on releasing 2.0.0 that is neither source nor binary compatible with 1.0.0.
+**Note**: Please do not release any artifacts against version 1.0.0, due to [#195](https://github.com/scala/scala-collection-compat/issues/195).

-Starting with version 1.0.0 backwards binary compatibility will be enforced within each major version (i.e. anything prior to 2.0.0 will be compatible).
+Backwards binary compatibility will be enforced within each major version (i.e. all 1.x.y releases will be binary compatible).

-The 2.13 collections are mostly backwards compatible, but there are some exceptions.
+The 2.13 collections are mostly backwards source-compatible, but there are some exceptions.
 For example, the `to` method is used with a type parameter in 2.12:

 ```scala
   xs.to[List]